-Objectives in Real Property Transactions
+C. Objectives in Real Property Transactions

-District properties that are not currently needed for District purposes will be managed to carry out the following objectives:
+District properties that are not currently needed for District purposes will be managed to Page 1 of 4 carry out the following objectives:

 - · Reflect the District's short-, intermediate-, and long-term educational and operational needs, considering long-term population and enrollment projections for the Portland area; - · Maintain flexibility in lease terms to allow for early termination to adjust to enrollment fluctuations or other District needs for the property; and - Provide revenue and other support for District needs; in this case, the District must seek maximum long-term financial and other benefits.
-The District recognizes that conveyance of real property rights-of-way or easements may be imposed as a condition of approval of District development projects without compensation or may occur for other good or valuable consideration.
+The District also recognizes that conveyance of real property rights-of-way or easements may be imposed as a condition of approval of District development projects without compensation or may occur for other good or valuable consideration.

-Sale or Long-Term Lease of Real Property
+D. Sale of Real Property

 Under ORS 332.155, the District may lease, sell, and convey all property of the District that will not be required for the District's educational purposes in the long term.
-In the unlikely event that District property does not support the District's mission now or in the future, the Superintendent shall recommend to the Board the disposal of such property, including a thorough analysis of the implications of any property lease or sale on fulfillment of the District's educational mission over the long term.
-Selling Sale of a District property without replacing it with an equivalent or better property shall be a last resort be considered only in the absence of a viable alternative.
-Whenever possible, Aany long-term disposition of District property should take the form of a long-term lease-rarather than a permanent-sale.
+In the unlikely event that District property does not support and is not expected to support the District's mission now or in the future, the Superintendent shall recommend to the Board the disposal of such property, including a thorough analysis of the implications of any property sale on fulfillment of the District's educational mission over the long term.

+Whenever possible, any long-term disposition of District property should take the form of a long-term lease rather than a sale.
 A "long-term lease" is defined as a lease of at least five years and shall provide the District termination rights in the event the property is needed for District use.

 Sale of a District property without replacing it with an equivalent or better property is usually disfavored and shall be considered only after assessing alternatives and determining that the District's best long-term interests are served by a sale.
+Whenever possible, any District property sale should be to a public entity that intends to actively use the property for public purposes, provided that any transaction is structured to allow PPS to regain ownership of the real property if it is no longer going to be used for public purposes.